 Phoenix AWS proxy is an Elastic Compute Cloud (EC2) instance that runs a Phoenix service.
 It orchestrates copying of data from the Phoenix backup storage to your AWS account and creates an AMI copy at a frequency specified in the DR plan.
 The Phoenix AWS proxy runs in your AWS account.
-The proxy is launched in the same AWS region where the backup storage for the virtual machine is located.
-The AMI that is instantiated for disaster recovery is created in the same region.
+Phoenix launches the proxy in the same AWS region where the backup storage for the virtual machine is located.
+The AMI instantiated for disaster recovery is created in the same region.

 Phoenix AWS proxy setup workflow